Review of ExacMe 14ft Trampoline with Enclosure, Basketball Hoop & Ladder – T series

 The trampoline comes packaged in three bulky boxes, but the assembly process isn’t too complicated.
 Due to the sheer size of the trampoline, we recommend that two people be present to put this together easier.
 A wrench is included in the box for easier installation.

-The warranty is lackluster too and the overall presentation lacks polish that other competitors have
+- The warranty is lackluster too and the overall presentation lacks the polish that other competitors have

-However, this trampoline does have a few very important things going for it.
-It’s well-built, sturdy and has a great number of springs.
+- However, this trampoline does have a few very important things going for it.
+It’s well-built, sturdy, and has a great number of springs. for the size.

-You get a zippered enclosure and the ladders included in the price.
+- You get enclosure, basketball hoop and the ladder included in the price.
 The bounce resembles that of very expensive trampolines, and all for a bargain bin price.